gilianb/Robotics_and_AI_project/README.md

 - basics operation
 - capability to work one with an other

-  ENJOY the videos demonstration or test the code yourself
+# ENJOY the videos demonstration or test the code yourself
+AIR_VIDEOS